Let Care & Compassion be our Legacy

-Even unto his passing in late 2012, he was the most delightful character imaginable, commanding his own llama herd, which has expanded to between 40 and 60 llamas and alpacas on any given day.” explained Lynne.
+Even unto his passing in late 2012, he was the most delightful and amiable character.
+From that first introduction to llamas, the Sanctuary Herd has expanded to between 40 and 60 llamas and alpacas, with hundreds more finding new homes.

 When llamas first arrived in Canada in the 1980’s, a single llama could sell for $50,000 or more.
 When the market for high-priced, llamas collapsed, many llamas ended up in unsuitable homes, or were let loose into the forest.
 Some of these llamas find their way into gardens or farms or onto the highways and The Llama Sanctuary is called in to assist.

-Rescuing and caring for a large number of animals requires a lot of money.
+Rescuing and caring for a large number of animals requires a lot of funding.
 Sometimes, when the animals arrive, they are in poor health and need lots of special care and attention.
-David and Lynne have used their personal income to support the Sanctuary, but as the financial demands have increased, the greatest challenge has been to find new ways to provide financial support for The Llama Sanctuary.
+As The Sanctuary has grown, so have the financial demands.
+Your support is greatly appreciated!